exorde-labs/exorde-client/scraping/README.md

 - each source has it's own package
 - every package is used the same way
 - each return a unified [Item](../schema)
+- each package is listed in this repository and available with the prefix `exorde_`

 ## Getting started